 - 1 egg

 Melt the butter and set aside to cool.
 Place all ingredients in a medium sized bowl and mix gently by hand or at lowest speed of an electric mixer.

 Mound the dough into a ball and refrigerate for at least 20 minutes. (don't skip this step)

 Preheat oven to 350* F. Line cookie sheets with parchment or silpats.

 Form the chilled dough into 1" balls and place on baking sheets.
 The cookies won't rise, but will spread out slightly.

-Bake for 13-15 minutes or until the degrees are browned and the tops of the cookie are medium golden.
+Bake for 13-15 minutes or until the edges are browned and the tops of the cookie are golden.

 Remove from oven and cool on the baking sheet, (about 10 minutes) before removing using a spatula.
 The cookies should peel off the parchment easily.